Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Langley City’s Canada Day Party has happened in the downtown area of the City of Langley in the past (but probably not in 2025).
 When it happened last there was live music as well as activities for children and a beer garden for adults.
 The event also offered a barbeque lunch with proceeds supporting a worthwhile cause.

-To learn more about the above events, see our articles about Canada Day in Langley City, Canada Day in McLeod Athletic Park and Canada Day in Fort Langley.
+See our articles about Canada Day in Langley City, Canada Day in McLeod Athletic Park and Canada Day in Fort Langley to learn more about the above events.

 Fort Langley